Kate"s weakness is more acceptable-she is unable to walk past a cake shop without overeating Sophin Cartier

 C. It aims to train special teachers to help children with reading.

-D. Children on the project showed noticeable progress in reading.4.
-Reading for fun is important because book-loving children ____.
-A. takes greater advantage of the project.
+D. Children on the project showed noticeable progress in reading.

 B. shows the potential to enjoy a long life.